-- 3. The Initial Setup Checklist prompts you to enter your key.
+https://<IP-address-of-management server>:9443/triton/ - 2.
+Enter the user name admin and the password set during installation, then click Log On. - 3.
+The Initial Setup Checklist prompts you to enter your key.
 If Internet requests originating from the appliance C interface must go through a proxy to reach the Internet, provide the proxy details at the same time you enter the key, and before clicking OK. - 4.
-To monitor the progress of the Master Database download, do either of the following: - Click the Database Download button on any tab of the Status > Dashboard page. - Watch the Health Alerts list on the System dashboard.

-5. When the download is complete, log off of the TRITON console and continue with the next section of this document.
+To monitor the progress of the Master Database download, do either of the following: - Click the Database Download button on any tab of the Status > Dashboard page. - Watch the Health Alerts list on the System dashboard. - 5.
+When the download is complete, log off of TRITON Manager and continue with the next section.